-Fungi have their own biological kingdom alongside animals, plants, protists and single-celled monera.
-They are commonly encountered as mushrooms, yeast, mold and truffles, and play a vital role on our planet as a recycler of dead organic material.
+"Fungi have their own biological kingdom alongside animals, plants, protists, and single-celled monera.
+They are commonly encountered as mushrooms, yeast, mold, and truffles, playing a vital role on our planet as recyclers of dead organic material.
 Similar to plants, their lifecycle has three primary stages, not all of which are easily visible to the eye.

-These are some of the most widely studied and used medicinal mushroom varieties commonly available.
+Benefits of Common Medicinal Mushroom Varieties: These are some of the most widely studied and used medicinal mushroom varieties commonly available.

 Lion’s Mane: Commonly used for cognition and nerve support.
 Studies show that Lion’s Mane is a good source of hericenones and erinacines, which accelerate the growth of brain cells.
 It is also rich in nerve growth factor, essential for the brain, according to The National Library of Medicine study, 'Nerve Growth Factor: Early Studies and Recent Clinical Trials.'

 Cordyceps: Commonly used for energy and athletic performance.
 It has been found to boost adenosine triphosphate, delivering energy to the muscles and enhancing maximal aerobic capacity, a measurement to determine fitness levels.